tearshred/cwc-FrontendTest/README.md

     - You may use the products.json for the api data or the fake store api.

     - Think of this like an open source project.
-Fork this repo, use git for source control, and send us links to the repo and github pages for our review.
+Fork this repo, use git for source control, put a pull request in, and send us links to the repo and github pages for our review.

 ### Tools to help you achieve